wincent/masochist/content/wiki/GPG key rotation notes.md

 gpg --send-keys --keyserver pgp.mit.edu 0x3F73F6C4DFC3A0FA
 gpg --send-keys --keyserver keyserver.ubuntu.com 0x3F73F6C4DFC3A0FA

+# In my dotfiles, I re-encrypted my secrets with the new subkey, and then
+# proved that I could still decrypt them by clearing the agent:
+gpg-connect-agent reloadagent /bye
+OK

+# See that the keys are not cached in the agent (ie. no "1" before "P").
+# The IDs here correspond to keygrips.
+gpg-connect-agent 'keyinfo --list' /bye
+S KEYINFO E103527BC818CE252F3C7494A0AB8D1D8D6322C7 D - - - P - - -
+S KEYINFO 0551973D09041D9CF62AD9DF6F5FA53321C4FB02 D - - - P - - -
+S KEYINFO 5148CD9FB4E523100232C9B2B4CC4E12312D59F1 D - - - P - - -
+OK

+# I'm not actually sure what all those keygrips correspond to:
+# E103527BC818CE2... is ???
+# 0551973D09041D9... is my encryption subkey
+# 5148CD9FB4E5231... is my signing subkey

+# Killing agent (and having it auto-restart) does not remove the
+# entries.
+So remove them all by hand.
+gpg-connect-agent killagent /bye # Keys still there after restart. gpg-connect-agent 'delete_key E103527BC818CE252F3C7494A0AB8D1D8D6322C7' /bye gpg-connect-agent 'delete_key 0551973D09041D9CF62AD9DF6F5FA53321C4FB02' /bye gpg-connect-agent 'delete_key 5148CD9FB4E523100232C9B2B4CC4E12312D59F1' /bye

+# Now decrypt.
+See pinentry prompt for key ID FF08BAF685DCF99C
+# (main key ID F962DC1A1941CCC4), and see it actually work.
+(cd $DOTFILES && vendor/git-cipher/bin/git-cipher log)

+# On my Linux box, where I was already using a copy of my
+# greg@hurrell.net key, I can do a similar test.
+Add the new subkey
+# (from 1Password) and delete the primary.
+gpg --import 'greg@hurrell.net GPG key 0xF962DC1A1941CCC4 expires 2024-05-17.asc'
+gpg --delete-secret-keys 0xF962DC1A1941CCC4
+rm 'greg@hurrell.net GPG key 0xF962DC1A1941CCC4 expires 2024-05-17.asc'

+# Confirm that primary key is offline ("sec#") and subkeys ("ssb") are present.
+gpg --list-secret-keys --keyid-format=long --with-keygrip --with-fingerprint

+# Flush agent and do the test.
+Agent shows the two subkeys with no
+# preset password cached.
+Just to be sure, blow them away and repeat
+# the test.
+gpg-connect-agent 'keyinfo --list' /bye gpg-connect-agent 'delete_key 0551973D09041D9CF62AD9DF6F5FA53321C4FB02' /bye gpg-connect-agent 'delete_key 5148CD9FB4E523100232C9B2B4CC4E12312D59F1' /bye
+(cd $DOTFILES && vendor/git-cipher/bin/git-cipher log)

-# Now, given that I am not planning on using my new GitHub key
+# Now, given that I am not planning on using my new github.com key
-# to sign anything yet, not going to create a subkey or that yet.
+# to _sign_ anything yet, not going to create a subkey for that yet.
 # (I just want to use it to decrypt files from my dotfiles repo.)
 #
-# On the other machine just need to import the secret key,
+# On my work machine just need to import the secret key (after grabbing
-# and delete it, keeping only the subkeys.
+# it from 1Password), then delete the the primary key, keeping only the
+# subkey.
-gpg --import 'win@wincent.com GPG key 0x6B746F3C37BAF280 expires 2024-01-12.asc'
+gpg --import 'wincent@github.com GPG key 0x62106B56923F3481 expires 2022-06-04.asc'
-gpg --delete-secret-keys 0x6B746F3C37BAF280
+gpg --delete-secret-keys 0x62106B56923F3481 # delete primary, keep subkey rm 'wincent@github.com GPG key 0x62106B56923F3481 expires 2022-06-04.asc'

+# Test this again by doing a decryption in my dotfiles repo.
+# TODO: write steps here, because I need to get pinentry and the agent
+# working on this machine.
 ```

 One thing to note about all this, at least from the perspective of GitHub (at the time of writing), if you revoke any key (subkey or otherwise), _or_ if a key expires, [commits/tags signed with it no longer show up as verified](https://github.com/isaacs/github/issues/1099).
 FWIW, that sounds about right to me.
 If a key is revoked, I personally think that means all bets are off and GitHub is right not to show it as verified (it may even want to show the signing key as revoked, although I don't know if that is possible).
 If a key expires, that's another story, but it is technically difficult to distinguish between "immutable object signed and verified before key expired" and "immutable object _ostensibly_ signed before expiry but received _after_ it"; ie. GitHub can't really know (and nobody can with certainty) when the commit was made.
 It can only know that it was signed with a key and that the key currently has a specific expiry date.